GyeongHoKim/bruno2openapi/README.md

 - Preserves request/response examples
 - Maintains folder structures as tags
 - Supports both JSON and YAML output formats
+- Provides synchronous and asynchronous conversion options
+- Includes collection validation utilities

 ## API Reference

-The library exports a single function:
+The library exports the following functions:

+- `convertBrunoCollectionToOpenAPI(collectionPath)`: Asynchronously takes a Bruno collection directory path and returns a Promise resolving to the conversion result containing the OpenAPI specification.
-- `convertBrunoToOpenAPI(brunoCollection)`: Takes a Bruno collection object and returns an OpenAPI specification object.
+- `convertBrunoCollectionToAPISync(collectionPath)`: Synchronously takes a Bruno collection directory path and returns the conversion result containing the OpenAPI specification (Note: The full synchronous implementation has limitations and it's recommended to use the async version).
+- `isValidBrunoCollection(collectionPath)`: Asynchronously validates if a given path contains a valid Bruno collection and returns a Promise resolving to true if valid.

 ## Contributing